-Registered Plans will generally not be subject to tax under Part I of the Tax Act on amounts of income and capital gains received from the Trust or on capital gains realized on the disposition of Units, provided that the Units are qualified investments for the Registered Plan.
-See "Eligibility for Investment" and "- Status of the Trust" above.
-Unitholders should consult their own advisors with respect to other tax considerations that are relevant to Registered Plans that invest in Units, including the taxation of amounts withdrawn from a Registered Plan.
+Registered Plans and trusts governed by FHSAs will generally not be subject to tax under Part I of the Tax Act on amounts of income and capital gains received from the Trust or on capital gains realized on the disposition of Units, provided that the Units are qualified investments for the Registered Plan or FHSA, as the case may be.
+See "Eligibility for Investment" and "Certain Canadian Federal Income Tax Considerations - Status of the Trust".

+Unitholders should consult their own advisors with respect to other tax considerations that are relevant to Registered Plans and trusts governed by FHSAs that invest in Units, including the taxation of amounts withdrawn from a Registered Plan or FHSA.